ocassidydev/creditcard-churn/README.md

 The client has shared a mushroom database containing information pertaining to the physical characteristics of the mushrooms and whether they were classed as edible or poisonous.

 - **1** The client would like to better understand the patterns in the mushroom database so that the client can learn the variable categories of a mushroom most likely to be edible.
-This will help their picking team know what characteristics to look for and focus on picking.
+This will help their picking team know what mushroom characteristics to look for and focus on picking.

 - **2** The client would like to determine whether a given mushroom is edible.
 It is essential that any means of doing this has a false positive rate of zero, as the client does not want to inadvertently sell poisonous mushrooms mistakenly identified as edible.

 - **3** The client has informed us that there are a number of distinct species of mushroom in the dataset.
-They want to investigate if these species can be identified from the variables supplied by use of cluster analysis, and to determine the rates of edibility among each identified cluster.
-Ideally, this will allow the picking team to identify certain heuristics for selecting edible mushrooms.
+They want to investigate if this can be identified by grouping mushrooms with similar categories by means of a cluster algorithm, and to determine the rates of edibility among each identified cluster.
+Ideally, this will allow the picking team to identify certain categorical heuristics for selecting edible mushrooms.

 ## Hypothesis and how to validate?